Patience Worth

 SYNOPSIS

-Plumbing the rich archival holdings of the Missouri Historical Society, Patience Worth explores fragmented identity, sublimated love affairs, a nagging desire for fame, and the limits of credulity.
+Plumbing the rich archival holdings of the Missouri Historical Society, Patience Worth asks: explores fragmented identity, a nagging desire for fame, and the limits of credulity.

 PRODUCTION HISTORY